-The idea for The New Geneva blog developed out of our love for Reformed theology and our shared hobby of podcasting: Angela is a co-host on the Theology Gals podcast, and Tony is a former guest co-host on the Regular Reformed Guys podcast.
+The idea for The New Geneva blog developed out of our love for Reformed theology and our shared hobby of podcasting: Angela was a co-host on the Theology Gals podcast, and Tony was a guest co-host on the Regular Reformed Guys podcast.
 Both of us are members of the Presbyterian Church in America.
 Angela has her MBA and BSBA in Finance and is currently a stay at home mom.
-Tony has his Bachelor’s degree in Theology, but is not seminary trained, nor does he currently hold any office in the church.
+Tony has his Bachelor’s degree in Theology.
+He does not currently hold any office in the church.
 We are just two everyday lay people who love talking and writing about theology.

 Maybe you’ve just recently learned about the Doctrines of Grace, and you want more.
 Maybe you’re “Presbycurious” and are interested in trying a Presbyterian or Reformed church, and you’re not sure what to expect.
 Maybe you’re wondering why in the world we baptize the children of believers?
 Maybe you’re wondering why Presbyterians are so excited about a dry topic like ecclesiology (the study of the nature and structure of the Church)?—or maybe you’ve already discovered it’s not such a dry topic after all!

 Since we intend to be a home for viewing theology through a Presbyterian and Reformed lens, you won’t find The New Geneva blog engaging in debates with competing theologies like Lutheranism or with 1689 Particular Baptists.
 We respect other confessional views, but our focus will be on historic Reformed theology.
 You also won’t find us attempting to be a highly scholastic authority on Reformed theology.
 We know there are already many excellent blogs out there that contain some high-octane theology!